Lab 1: Git and GitHub

 Write your first lab diary

 Create your week 1 diary entry now.
-Open diaries/lab-01.md in any text editor and write ~150 words covering:
+Open diaries/lab-01.md in RStudio and write ~150 words covering:

 1. What this lab covered and what you did.